MalarvizhiK/messages-rabbitmq/TLSCertificateVerification.md

 1. Follow the steps mentioned [here](https://cloud.ibm.com/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-management-plugin) under the topic **Using the self-signed certificate**.
 This is for downloading the TLS Certificate of the user.

-a) You can find the TLS Certificate of a user, under Messages for RabbitMQ-as - Overview - Connections - AMQPS.
+a) You can find the TLS Certificate of admin user, under Messages for RabbitMQ-as - Overview - Connections - AMQPS.
 Copy the TLS Certificate from Content textbox.

 ![TLS Certificate](images/RabbitMQ_AMQPS.png).